Login

 Options, settings, and inputs explained

-Basis - The basis is frequently the cost of the asset.
-Frequently, but not always.
-The basis for real estate is always different than the contract purchase price.
-If you are depreciating property, you must deduct the value of the land.
-But, you also add to the basis your settlement costs.
+Basis — Basis is often the cost of the asset.
+Often, but not always.
+The basis for real estate is always different from the contract purchase price.
+If you are depreciating real property, you must remove the value of the land.
+You then add allowable settlement costs to the basis.
 For example (Pub.
-946 pp. 11-12):
+946, pp. 11–12):

-- Amounts the seller owes that you agree to pay, such as back taxes or interest, recording or mortgage fees, charges for
+• Amounts the seller owes that you agree to pay, such as back taxes or interest, recording or mortgage fees, and similar charges.

-Business Use - If the asset is not used entirely for business, enter the percentage that is for business use.
-If you enter $100,000 for basis and business use is 80%, then the basis for depreciation (adjusted basis) is $80,000.
-(The calculator makes this calculation of course.)
+Business Use — If the asset is not used entirely for business, enter the percentage used for business.
+For example, if the basis is $100,000 and business use is 80%, the adjusted basis for depreciation is $80,000.
+(The calculator performs this calculation.)

-Placed Into Service - The date when the asset is available for use.
-You should note that the business does not have to be using the asset.
-As long as it is available, the asset is in service.
+Placed Into Service — The date when the asset is available for use.
+The business does not need to be using the asset.
+Once it is available, it is considered in service.

-179 Deduction - The basis is lowered by any 179 deduction that you take.
+179 Deduction — The basis is reduced by any Section 179 deduction taken.

 What’s New for 2023